Damp and mould policy

 8. Leaseholder responsibilities

-8.1 Leaseholders shall manage and maintain their properties in accordance with their lease agreement Leaseholders rights and responsibilities.
+8.1 Leaseholders are responsible for managing and maintaining their properties in accordance with their lease agreement Leaseholders rights and responsibilities.

-8.2 It is the responsibility of Leeds City Council to undertake any remedial works to the external of a building where this is identified as the cause of any damp or mould.
+8.2 It is the responsibility of Leeds City Council to undertake any remedial works to the external parts, or structure of a building for which the council are responsible, where this is identified as the cause of any damp or mould.

 9. Review

-9.1 A full policy review will take place in response to changes in legislation, the Housing Strategy, and the Asset Management Strategy or at periods not exceeding 2 years.
+9.1 This policy has been reviewed in October 2025.
+A full policy review will take place in response to changes in legislation, the Housing Strategy, and the Asset Management Strategy or at periods not exceeding 2 years.